We organise and lecture on a number of courses related to humanitarian crises and public health both at LSHTM and through external partners.

 The use of epidemiological tools in conflict-affected populations: A free online course developed by Centre members, intended for non-epidemiologists and policy-makers operating in humanitarian crises.

 The London School of Hygiene & Tropical Medicine (LSHTM) has a privacy notice for recipients of mailing list communications.
-If you are interested in knowing more, please consult the LSHTM data protection policy, which also explains our approach to privacy and security.
+If you are interested in knowing more, please consult our data protection pages.